Important Considerations

 • Performance data streams

 This is the main communication protocol used to collect performance data from devices.
-These are permanent SSH connections initiated from the devices towards Skylight orchestrator.
-The following table summarizes the network requirements for communication between Skylight orchestrator and devices.
+These are permanent SSH connections initiated from the devices towards Legacy orchestrator.
+The following table summarizes the network requirements for communication between Legacy orchestrator and devices.

-Note: The supported network latency between Skylight orchestrator and devices is 300ms +/- 50ms.
+Note: The supported network latency between Legacy orchestrator and devices is 300ms +/- 50ms.

 Managed Element Requirements (Protocol, Port, Bandwidth)